-- a copy of passport or other identification document
+- a copy of passport or another identification document

-Applications shall be sent by email to firstname.lastname@example.org.
-Applications are open until the full capacity of the class is reached: you shall apply as soon as possible.
-APPLICATIONS ARE OPEN.
+Applications are open until the full capacity of the class is reached.

-Note that Candidates will be admitted to the Master on a first-come-first-served basis.
+Note that Candidates will be admitted to the programme on a first-come-first-served basis.
 Only candidates fulfilling all the admission criteria will be enrolled on the Master programme.
-The Admission Committee from the Belgian-Italian Chamber of Commerce and the Institute of European Studies of the Catholic University of Louvain will evaluate applications and reserves the right to deny admission to the Master upon written justification.
+The Admission Committee from the Belgian-Italian Chamber of Commerce and the Institute of European Studies of the Catholic University of Louvain will evaluate applications and reserves the right to deny admission to the course upon written justification.
 The Admission Committee reserves the right to invite candidates for an interview.
-Candidates will receive the confirmation of admission from the Admission Committee within 15 days from reception of application.
-The enrolment to the Master programme is completed only when the duly filled application form and annexes are received by the Admission Committee and after the Committee notifies acceptance of enrolment to the applicant.
+Candidates will receive the confirmation of admission from the Admission Committee within 15 days of the reception of the application.
+The enrolment to the programme is completed only when the duly filled application form and annexes are received by the Admission Committee and after the Committee notifies the acceptance of enrolment to the applicant.

 Master’s tuition fees